 Hanna Hoyne has selected two objects (the crested moon and the gramophone) designed to be experienced together as one artwork.
 They invite the audience to actively interact with these large-scale familiar objects and invite individual interpretations of them in relationship to their own experiences.
 Physically, the moon sculpture provides an experience which seats the audience inside a crested moon, effectively embracing them.
-The gramophone invites one to look and speak into both ends and contribute audibly and externally to the space.
-Hanna Hoyne's sculptural installation Soul Mine aims to connect audiences to their internal and external worlds.
+The gramophone invites one to look and speak into both ends and contribute audiences to their internal worlds.
 Hoyne aims to provide an embodied experience which invites the audience to activate the works through physical exploration.